SamChawla/StudyTracker/README.md

 # StudyTracker

+## Goal
-Django Application to track progress of YouTube Playlist
+An application where a user can track the progress of youtube playlists/Videos

+## Tech Stack
+- Python
+- Django
+- Postgres